-You can modify the server spec of a standby replica to make it mandatory.
+You can modify the Options: field of the server spec of a standby or forwarding-standby replica to make it mandatory.
+This setting affects the mechanics of how failover works.

-When a standby server instance is configured as mandatory, the master/commit server will wait until this server confirms it has processed journal data before allow that journal data to be released to other replicas.
-This can simplify failover, since it provides a guarantee that no downstream servers are ahead of the replica.
+When a standby server instance is configured as mandatory, the master/commit server will wait until this server confirms it has processed journal data before allowing that journal data to be released to other replicas.
+This can simplify failover if the master server is unavailable to participate in the failover, since it provides a guarantee that no downstream servers are ahead of the replica.

-Thus downstream servers can simply be re-directed to point to the standby and will carry on working without problems.
+This guarantee is important, as it ensures downstream servers can simply be re-directed to point to the standby after the master server has failed over to its standby, and will carry on working without problems or need for human intervention on the servers.